balazsdukai/batch3dfier/docs/batch3dfier.rst

                     geometry: geom
                     unit_name: unit

 -   Output format for the 3dfied tiles, and the directory where to put them.
+In case of CSV-BUILDINGS-MULTIPLE output format, it is possible to import the CSVs into a postgres table.
+If ``output:table`` is not empty, ``batch3dfier`` will try to create the table with the given name.
+This table has the same fields as the CSV-BUILDINGS-MULTIPLE output.
+A B-tree index is created on the ``id`` field of the table.
+All CSV files are copied into the single table, and the files are deleted after import.

     ::

         output:
-            format: OBJ
+            format: CSV-BUILDINGS-MULTIPLE
             dir: /Data/3DBAG
+            schema: bag
+            table: heights

 -   Location of the *3dfier* executable.